MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 ++++++++++++

 `Make <https://gnuwin32.sourceforge.net/packages/make.htm>`__ is the tool that will generate the Executable based on the files generated by CMake.
 It will also be used to flash the board.
-Under :guilabel:`Download` section, you can select the Setup program for the complete package, except sources.
+Under the :guilabel:`Download` section, you can select the Setup program for the complete package, except sources.

 By default, it will automatically add Make to your path.
 If not, you can manually add ``GnuWin32\bin`` folder to your path.